lonesomejoker/next-auth-test/README.md

 2) npm install to install
 3) npm run dev to run in local host
 4) npm test to check the test cases
+*For login u can use random name & password